Welcome to the Banstead U3A Website

 We also hold regular Open Meetings that are available to the whole membership.
 These are addressed by guest speakers who talk on a wide range of varied and interesting topics.
 Entrance is free to members and includes teas / coffees and biscuits.
 As well as an interesting talk, these provide a good opportunity to meet with other members in a social setting.

-We issue a Newsletter 3 times a year which keeps members informed of future plans as well as providing reports on what has happened across our U3A especially in the interest groups.
+We issue a Newsletter twice a year which keeps members informed of future plans as well as providing reports on what has happened across our U3A especially in the interest groups.

-To join us please download, complete and return our New Application Form as instructed on the form.
-There are two additional documents attached to the New Application Form.
-The first contains some extra details which you may find useful; the second is an additional form for you to complete and send in with your New Application Form.
+To join us please download, complete and return our Membership Application Form (above right) as instructed on the form.
+There are two additional documents attached to the application form.
+The first contains some extra details which you may find useful; the second is an additional form for you to complete and send in with your application form.
 This second form is forwarded to our Groups Co-ordinator and provides the basis for considering new groups and identifying possible helpers.

 Contact Gill Ross for further information.